 Hartstene Pointe Pea Patch garden is for growing and harvesting flowers, vegetables and herbs by our property owners, and for starting erosion control plants for re-planting in the Pointe’s Common Area.

-Please do not plant corn as it attracts raccoons.
+· Planting corn is prohibited as it attracts raccoons.

-2. Plants should not exceed 6 feet to avoid shading the nearest plots.
-Planting on an angle may help.
+· Plants should not exceed 6 feet to avoid shading the nearest plots.

-3. Organic gardening is encouraged, however slug bait may be used.
+· Organic gardening is encouraged; however, slug bait may be used.
 Diatomaceous earth aids in pest control.

 · Children under 12 years must be accompanied and supervised by an adult.

 · Dogs and other pets are not allowed inside the garden.

 · The garden will be kept free of litter and garden debris.
 At the end of a growth cycle, gardeners are required to remove unused tomato wire cages, stakes, etc. A trash can is provided but not regularly emptied.
 Whenever possible take your debris directly to the dumpster.

 · Gardeners with unattended plots (heavy weeds or rotting plants) will be notified in writing to correct the problem.

 · Gardeners are asked to keep the aisles around their plots free of weeds and grass.